j-a-ball/ojs-global/README.md

-# OJSglobal
+# Open Journal Systems Global

 ### How Many Journals Are There?
-Beginning to Count the Discounted
+Counting the Discounted
 Jon Ball, Saurabh Khanna, Juan Alperin, and John Willinsky

   (Work in progress)